usnistgov/dioptra/docs/source/explanation/components/queues-workers-explanation.rst

 Additionally, custom workers can be created to watch queues with other names.
 These custom workers can provide different environments for jobs, which allows users to include their own requirements and packages.

-See :ref:`how-to-using-custom-workers` for more information.
+See :ref:`how-to-creating-custom-workers` for more information.

 .. rst-class:: fancy-header header-seealso